CompTIA Network+ interview questions [2022 update]

 - Helpdesk technician

-A network is a group of computers, routers, cables and other hardware that connect users, so they can share files, email and connect to the Internet.
+A network is a group of computers, routers, cables, and other hardware that connect users to share files, email and connect to the Internet.
 This is a basic question used to gauge your understanding of networking basics.

-Nodes are any desktop, server or virtual machine on the network.
+Nodes are any electronic device, desktop, server or virtual machine on the network.
 A cable or wireless connection connects these devices, but each device on the network is considered a node.